Single image reflection removal via learning with multi-image constraints: Related Work

 \textbf{Learning approaches.} \cite{fan2017generic} proposed the first deep learning approach for reflection removal.
-It relied on the common assumption of blurry reflection to develop a novel reflection image synthesis method. \cite{zhang2018single,wen2019single} followed their data generation approach, and incorporates the adversarial loss to mitigate the image degradation issue. \cite{wan2018crrn} acquired a reflection image dataset (RID) which demonstrates mostly sharp and weak reflections, and proposed to unify gradient inference and image reconstruction concurrently into the network design. \cite{wei2019single,ma2019learning} collected the misaligned or unpaired reflection data to enhance the performance on real reflections.
-Instead of using single training image, recently \cite{wieschollek2018separating} proposed to learn from multiple polarized images, along with a novel synthetic data generation approach, which accurately simulates reflections in polarized images. \cite{liu2020learning} incorporates a dense motion estimation module and online optimization to remove obstructions from multiple frames.
+It relied on the common assumption of blurry reflection to develop a novel reflection image synthesis method. \cite{zhang2018single,wen2019single} followed their data generation approach, and incorporates the adversarial loss to mitigate the image degradation issue. \cite{wan2018crrn, wan2019corrn} acquired a reflection image dataset (RID) which demonstrates mostly sharp and weak reflections, and proposed to unify gradient inference and image reconstruction concurrently into the network design. \cite{wei2019single,ma2019learning} collected the misaligned or unpaired reflection data to enhance the performance on real reflections. \cite{li2020single} proposes a cascaded network that iteratively refines the estimates of transmission and reflection layers. \cite{punnappurath2019reflection} focuses on reflection removal using a dual-pixel sensor by the ``defocus-disparity'' cues.
+Instead of using a single training image, recently \cite{wieschollek2018separating} proposed to learn from multiple polarized images, along with a novel synthetic data generation approach, which accurately simulates reflections in polarized images. \cite{liu2020learning} incorporates a dense motion estimation module and online optimization to remove obstructions from multiple frames.
+Other than removing reflection artifacts, \cite{wan2020reflection} aims at recovering reflection scenes from the mixture image, especially useful for surveillance or criminal investigations.

-Unlike the previous non-learning or learning approaches, our algorithm takes advantage of methods of both types, that is: we leverage multiple input images in the training stage to ease the ill-posedness, while learning a general parametric solution in the absence of ground truth as direct supervision signal, which requires less hand-crafted features and only a single input during evaluation.
+Unlike the previous non-learning or learning approaches, our algorithm takes advantage of methods of both types, that is: we leverage multiple input images in the training stage to ease the ill-posedness through optimization, while learning a general parametric solution in the absence of ground truth as direct supervision signal, which requires less hand-crafted features and only a single input during evaluation.
+It runs in real-time and achieves superior performance on real images.